Useful Notes: 24 Hours of Le Mans

 - Speaking of 2011 and Audi, Mike Rockenfeller's run-in with a GTE Ferrari during the night would result in his car also sliding sideways into the barrier.
 He also walked away.

 - The two flips that the Mercedes-Benz CL Rs performed in the 1999 Le Mans 24 Hours race weekend were terrifying wrecks to watch, yet no one was injured in either case.

 - Palette Swap: Occasionally used in the case of teams entering multiple cars; the most common being different accenting colors for each car's livery.

 - Flying Lizard Motorsports, a GTE team that runs Porsches, did this with their cars for the 2011 race.

-- Power Limiter: Used in the form of "air restrictors", in order to balance the various engines and cars competing in the race.
+- The other classes use air restrictors in order to balance the various engines and cars competing in the race.
 This is especially prominent in the GTE class cars, which are actually less powerful than their production counterparts.

 - Spanner in the Works: If a safety car isn't what causes these for the teams, the weather can throw one.